txpipe-shop/cardano-graphical-tx/docs/specification.md

 ---

-The full specification of the DSL is in the following file: [Transaction Schema](tx.json)
+The full specification of the DSL is in the following file: [Transaction Schema](tx.json).
+An example accepted by the schema is as follows: [Transaction Example](tx_example.json).